Jagged Little Pill (musical): Act II

-Students are gossiping about Bella and her accusations against Andrew.
-Bella comes to the Healys' house to talk to Nick, but the only person home is MJ.
+Students gossip about Bella and her accusations against Andrew.
+Bella comes to the Healys' house to talk to Nick, but MJ is the only person at home.
 MJ tries to comfort Bella by telling her she was also raped in college.
 Bella asks MJ when she started to feel better after her rape, but MJ doesn't answer.
-Bella leaves realizing that it may never get better.
-Nick comes clean to MJ, telling her that he walked in on Andrew raping an unconscious Bella, but he did nothing and left ("Predator").
-Nick says he wants to go to the police, but MJ says that it would ruin his life and not help Bella's.
-Nick accuses her of only caring about herself and her reputation, and not about Bella.
-MJ hits him.
-Jo comes to New York to pick up Frankie after she calls her out of desperation, lost and out of money.
+Bella leaves, realizing that it may never get better.
+Nick comes clean to MJ, telling her he walked in on Andrew raping an unconscious Bella but did nothing and left ("Predator").
+Nick says he wants to go to the police, but MJ protests, stating it would only ruin his life.
+When Nick accuses her of selfishness, MJ slaps him.

+Jo comes to New York to pick up Frankie after she calls them out of desperation, lost, and out of money.
 Frankie shows little remorse for sleeping with Phoenix since she didn't think her relationship with Jo was exclusive.
 She tells Jo that she is in love with Phoenix.
-Jo ends the relationship ("You Oughta Know").
+Jo, enraged that the one person they felt understood them doesn't love them, ends the relationship ("You Oughta Know").
 At home, MJ overdoses on pills.
 Steve and Nick find her unconscious ("Uninvited").
 When Steve gets to the hospital, he is devastated that he didn't know MJ had an addiction and promises her he will be there for her and the family from now on ("Mary Jane").
-When Nick gets to the hospital, MJ tells him that he should go to the police, but Nick already told the police about what happened to Bella.
-Meanwhile, many students attend the rally that Frankie organized to get justice for Bella.
-Bella is mad at Nick since people only believed her once Nick came forward, and her statement wasn't enough ("No").
+When Nick gets to the hospital, MJ tells him he should report to the police, but Nick reveals he already told them about what happened to Bella.
+Meanwhile, several students attend the rally that Frankie organized to get justice for Bella.
+Nick apologizes to Bella, who is angered that people only believed her once Nick came forward ("No").

 A year has passed, and MJ is writing the Christmas letter again.
 She writes about the progress being made in their relationships and lives.
 MJ tells Frankie that she wanted her to feel like every other kid and not be treated differently because of her race, but Frankie tells her that she wouldn't have wanted to fit in with the people in their town ("Thank U").
 Frankie dares MJ to email the Christmas letter to everyone, despite its frankness about her overdose and her dislike of the culture in their town.
 MJ sends it, deciding that this will be her last Christmas letter.
 Jo and Frankie rekindle their friendship, and Jo has a new girlfriend.
 Frankie and Phoenix are now just friends.
-Frankie and MJ, Bella and Nick, and Bella and MJ all now appear to have mended their relationships ("You Learn").
+Frankie and MJ, Bella and Nick, and Steve and MJ all now appear to have mended their relationships.
+Everyone acknowledges that their bad decisions all help them learn and become better people ("You Learn").